lead generation

 it’s crucial to ensure that your forms are mobile-friendly.

-This means using responsive design so that your form adjusts
+This means using responsive design so your form adjusts

-to different screen sizes and remains easy to fill out on mobile.
+to different screen sizes and remains accessible to fill out on mobile.

 Avoid small form fields that are difficult to click on with a touch screen,

-and ensure that the form’s CTA button is large enough to tap easily.
+and ensure that the form’s CTA button is large enough to tap quickly.

 4. Use Inline Validation